Tom-stack3/ticketsFinder/README.md

 After installing and extracting the geckodriver.exe, copy it into one of your System paths.

 ### Code setup:
-The program sends alerts to the emails specified in the beginning of the run.\
+The script sends alerts to the emails specified in the beginning of the run.
-So before running the script, you need to fill in a working email address and a password for the email address you want the program to send the alerts from.
+So before running the script, you need to fill in a working email address and a password for the email address you want the script to send the alerts from.

 Change the following lines in the [`config.yaml`](./config.yaml) file: (lines 2-3)
 ```yaml